AkshatM/NoteTaker/README.md

 After several unsuccessful attempts to work around this problem, I finally hit upon a drastic solution - after a successful update in state, I *unmounted* and *remounted* the `<NoteContainer />` in the same node, effectively achieving the same effect as refreshing the browser with no cost to user experience.
 This was not a clean solution - it meant forcing React to throw away its optimised diffing algorithm and rendering all of the notes each time a single note was deleted - but it had the advantage of working and was not too expensive on the browser (indeed, for a small number of notes, the performance improvement in a minimal diff is insignificant compared to rendering it all from scratch).

 So not a clean solution - but the performance hit is minimal, it is guaranteed correct, and you can't really tell the difference from a user's perspective.

-Thanks, Zenefits.
-If you liked my solution, do hire me!